-I believe the police should adopt a collaborative style, integrate services
+I believe the police should adopt a collaborative style, integrate services and build equitable and trusting partnerships.
+Our most important and productive partnership should be with the local communities so we collectively work together to improve the quality of people's lives.

-- and build equitable and trusting partnerships.
-Our most important and productive partnership should be with the local communities so we collectively work together to improve the quality of people's lives. - I will ask the Chief Constable and partners to ensure multi-agency safeguarding is a priority for all involved; it is only through a co-ordinated response that we can catch the criminals who prey on our young people and the vulnerable - I will help equip these community groups with the support, training and resources that they need to operate effectively - I will work with partners and the Chief Constable to ensure victims of crime are better supported through specialist services - I will develop a strategy which will enable my office and the force to positively respond to the Government Review of the Role of Police and Crime Commissioners - I will work with the police and our partners to create a seamless, simplified and coordinated approach to divert as many people as possible away from harmful lifestyles
+- I will ask the Chief Constable and partners to ensure multi-agency safeguarding is a priority for all involved; it is only through a co-ordinated response that we can catch the criminals who prey on our young people and the vulnerable - I will help equip these community groups with the support, training and resources that they need to operate effectively - I will work with partners and the Chief Constable to ensure victims of crime are better supported through specialist services - I will develop a strategy which will enable my office and the Force to positively respond to the Government Review of the Role of Police and Crime Commissioners - I will work with the police and our partners to create a seamless, simplified and coordinated approach to divert as many people as possible away from harmful lifestyles In this task the Violence Reduction Network will play a key role alongside our relationships with other local partners

-- We will work closely with the City and County Councils and Community Safety Partnerships to seek to achieve our shared aims - I will work with the force and our partners to create organisational partnership structures which are led from the top, streamlined and built upon the principle of delivery - I will ask the Chief Constable to develop sustainable strategies for the reduction of crime and anti-social behaviour through our effective Community Safety Partnerships - I will ask the Chief Constable to develop a problemsolving approach so we will develop improved inter-agency intelligence sharing, evidenced based interventions and a more joined up approach with our communities - I will ask the Chief Constable to develop a more sophisticated approach to problem solving, developing an understanding of how to create plans with all our partners, communities and volunteers
+- We will work closely with the City, County Councils, District/Borough Councils and Community Safety Partnerships to seek to achieve our shared aims - I will work with the Force and our partners to create organisational partnership structures which are led from the top, streamlined and built upon the principle of delivery - I will ask the Chief Constable to develop sustainable strategies for the reduction of crime and anti-social behaviour through our effective Community Safety Partnerships - I will ask the Chief Constable to develop a problem-solving approach so we will develop improved inter-agency intelligence sharing, evidenced based interventions and a more joined up approach with our communities - I will ask the Chief Constable to develop a more sophisticated approach to problem solving, developing an understanding of how to create plans with all our partners, communities and volunteers